Introduction

 Scalability Challenges

 As software development grows increasingly complex, Jenkins can struggle to manage large-scale distributed systems efficiently.
 Workflows requiring frequent builds, extensive testing, and deployment across multiple environments can expose performance bottlenecks in Jenkins, especially when scaling horizontally.
-Newer CI/CD tools, such as CircleCI and GitLab, are designed with cloud-native architectures in mind, offering better scalability and faster processing for distributed pipelines.
+Newer Jenkins CI/CD competitors, such as CircleCI and GitLab, are designed with cloud-native architectures in mind, offering better scalability and faster processing for distributed pipelines.

 Maintenance Overhead